ACCtools/alignasm/README.md

 alignasm <input.paf>
 ```

 When provided with input.paf as input, it generates two serialized outputs: `input.aln.paf`, which contains the aligned data, and `input.aln.alt.paf`, which represents the alternative paths.
-It is recommended to have more than 1 TB of RAM available for running alignasm.
+It is recommended to have more than 512 GB of RAM available for running alignasm.

 ## Author